nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 # Summary of Findings

-The team looked at five assurance cases tomap to potential security vulnerabilities in Samba.
+The team looked at five assurance cases to map to potential security vulnerabilities in Samba.
 We initially used automated scanning tools which confirmed that Samba is a very large open source project which is mature, leading to finding two security vulnerabilities.
 Additional manual review of suspected code security vulnerabilities identified three potential problems.
 We did not contact